Kate Taylor (footballer): Dijon

 In July 2024, Taylor signed a two-year contract with French club Dijon.

+Madrid CFF

+On 29 July 2026, Taylor signed with Madrid CFF for the 2026–27 season.

 International career

 Taylor was captain of the New Zealand U20 side at the 2022 FIFA U-20 Women's World Cup in Costa Rica.

 Taylor received her first call-up in June 2022 for international friendlies against Norway and Wales.
 Taylor made her debut for the New Zealand women's national football team on 25 June 2022 in a friendly against Norway, replacing Rebekah Stott at half time.
 Taylor was named as a reserve player for the 2023 FIFA Women's World Cup in New Zealand.

 Taylor scored her first goal for New Zealand at the 2024 OFC Women's Olympic Qualifying Tournament against Samoa and was also awarded player of the match.

 On 4 July 2024, Taylor was called up to the New Zealand squad for the 2024 Summer Olympics.